-If you want to read about “Vern” – the owner of this site, read on…
+If you want to read about “Vern” – the owner of this site, read on.

 I had very few rules in mind as I sat down.
 I had no idea that it could lead to anything other than relaxation.
 I was doing it just to do it.
-The reward was basically just being able to sit in silence for twenty minutes a day – without having to think about anything else.
+The reward was basically just being able to sit in silence for twenty minutes a day without having to think about anything else.

 There is an incredible series of changes that take place in the mind as one sits and looks at what goes on.
-Eventually it stops.
+Eventually, it stops.
 Thought stops.
 The mind stops.
 What happens then cannot be described… it is beyond normal experience… so different that words don’t have the ability to describe it at all.
 It doesn’t matter how much I write or say about the experiences that happened,

-I have another book, Meditation for Beginners you can see on the right side column of this page.
+I have another book, Meditation for Beginners you can see on the right-side column of this page.
 The second book goes deeper.
 Really, the first book is all you need, and the second book gives much more description and details.
 Y

 Disclaimer: I am not a guru of any sort.
 I don’t know much about Buddhist meditation, as it relates to the religion of Buddhism.
-I have enjoyed experiences that appear to be the same as the Buddha, and others that have followed the path of meditation – though we’ve all come to our results in a different way.
+I have enjoyed experiences that appear to be the same as the Buddha, and others who have followed the path of meditation – though we’ve all come to our results in a different way.

 It’s work to sit there on the floor and envelop yourself in silence, watching the mind take you away from focusing on the breath at your nose.
 You might feel like you’re not progressing at all for weeks at a time.
 That is precisely when you are progressing… you are training your mind to deal with the task at hand.